timbotimbo/flutter_embed_unity/flutter_embed_unity/README.md

 The Unity project is now ready to use, but we still haven't actually linked it to our Flutter app.

-### Exporting from the command line
+### (optional) Exporting from the command line

+> Batchmode support was added after version 1.3.1.
+If `ProjectExporterBatchmode.ExportProject` doesn't exisit in your Unity project, download and import a newer unitypackage.

-As an alternative, you can also trigger an export from the command line.
+As an alternative, you can also trigger an export using the command line.

 It is advised to try an export using the Editor Menu first, as that will help you check your project settings.